adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/13-url-generation.md

 ## Generating Signed URLs
 Signed URLs provides a neat way to generate URLs with hash signature appended to them.
 The hash ensures that the generated URL is not modified or tampered.

 A great use case of signed URLs is email verification.
-Instead of generating and storing email verification tokens inside the database, you can opt for signed URLs.
+Instead of generating and storing email verification tokens inside the database, you can opt-in for signed URLs.

 For demonstration, let's create a dummy app to verify the user email address using a signed URL.